FrogonaCello/Udacity--Trivia/backend/README.md

 - Allows a dictionary made of: "type"
 - Sample: curl http://127.0.0.1:5000/categories -X POST -H "Content-Type: application/json" -d '{"id":"7", "type":"Humor"}'

-POST '/quizzes'
+POST '/play'
-- Method, that accepts input per object consisting of quiz_questions or quiz_categories
+- Method, that accepts input per object consisting of previous_questions and/or quiz_categories
-- Allows a dictionary made of: "quiz_questions" or a number from 1-6 which is the id of the chosen category
+- Allows a dictionary made of: "previous_questions" and/or a number from 1-6 which is the id of the chosen category
-- Sample: curl -d '{"quiz_questions"="4", "quiz_category"="2"}' -H "Content-Type: application/x-www-form-urlencoded" -X POST
+- Sample: curl -d '{"previous_questions": [4], "quiz_category": {"id":2}}' -H "Content-Type: application/x-www-form-urlencoded" -X POST

 DELETE '/questions'
 - Method, that accepts input per object id